Victor Shoup

 Victor Shoup is a computer scientist and mathematician.
 He obtained a PhD in computer science from the University of Wisconsin–Madison in 1989, and he did his undergraduate work at the University of Wisconsin-Eau Claire.
 He is a professor at the Courant Institute of Mathematical Sciences at New York University, focusing on algorithm and cryptography courses.
-He is currently a Principal Research Scientist at Offchain Labs and has held positions at AT&T Bell Labs, the University of Toronto, Saarland University, and the IBM Zurich Research Laboratory.
+He is currently a Researcher at Category Labs and has held positions at Offchain Labs, AT&T Bell Labs, the University of Toronto, Saarland University, and the IBM Zurich Research Laboratory.

 Shoup's main research interests and contributions are computer algorithms relating to number theory, algebra, and cryptography.
 His contributions to these fields include: